aerugo/staten.ai/README.md

 ## App Registry

-Fleur uses a centralized app registry to manage available apps.
-The registry is maintained at [github.com/fleuristes/app-registry](https://github.com/fleuristes/app-registry).
+Staten uses a centralized app registry to manage available apps.
+The registry is maintained at [github.com/statenistes/app-registry](https://github.com/statenistes/app-registry).

 ### Adding a New App

-To add a new app to the registry, submit a pull request to the [app-registry repository](https://github.com/fleuristes/app-registry) with your app's metadata.
+To add a new app to the registry, submit a pull request to the [app-registry repository](https://github.com/statenistes/app-registry) with your app's metadata.

 ## Development